jp-dev/Umpyre/README.md

 # Umpyre
-Python baseball game using PyGame library
+Baseball game written in Python using the PyGame library.